Does Teller Talk?

 The Voice of Silence

-Teller's third reason was that it heightens the focus of both the audience and also the performer, thus enhancing the magical entertainment.
-As a Latin professor, Teller understood that silence narrows the focus of both the teacher and the student (and thus the performer and the audience), thereby enhancing the moment's intimacy.
+Teller’s third reason was that silence heightens the focus of both the audience and the performer, thus enhancing the magical entertainment.
+As a Latin professor, Teller understood that silence narrows the focus of both the teacher and the student (and thus the performer and the audience), thereby enhancing the moment’s intimacy.
 Teller’s pairing up with Penn Jillette cemented his choice to remain silent.

 Hearing the Unheard: Actions Speak Louder